When a character has a number as a name.

 - Most Borg are designated as such.
 Hugh was originally known as Third of Five before the Enterprise crew renamed him.
 And in Voyager, there are passing references made to the designation of other Borg (usually by the Borg Queen).

 - The Borg also designate alien species by code numbers.
+Notably, a major hostile alien race in Voyager is only ever called "Species 8472" in-show.

 - In Timeslip, Simon discovers that his future self is known only as "Controller 2957".
 The others who work for the technocracy, mostly clones, also are known only by numbers.